rohityadavcloud/rohityadavcloud.github.io/_posts/2023-09-04-cloudstack-kvm.markdown

     sed -i -e 's/^RPCRQUOTADOPTS=$/RPCRQUOTADOPTS="-p 875"/g' /etc/default/quota
     service nfs-kernel-server restart

 NOTE: The following is no longer necessary for CloudStack 4.16 and above as CloudStack management server does this automatically.
+This is provided just for reference.
 For older versions, the `cloud-install-sys-tmplt` script can be used to seed the systemvmtemplate.
-For example, here's the command to use for version 4.16:
+For example, here's the command to use for version 4.16 just for reference:

     wget http://packages.shapeblue.com/systemvmtemplate/4.16/systemvmtemplate-4.16.1-kvm.qcow2.bz2
     /usr/share/cloudstack-common/scripts/storage/secondary/cloud-install-sys-tmplt \